vidjil/vidjil/doc/server.md

 One worker will occupy one core completely when running vidjil-algo (which is currently single-threaded).
-When you have several users that use the app on a daily basis, you will need to have multiple cores to ensure the worker queues don't build up.
+When you have several users that use the app on a daily basis, you will need to have multiple (virtual) CPUs or cores to ensure the worker queues don't build up.

 We create less workers for executing Vidjil-algo than there are (virtual) CPU or cores available, keeping always one CPU core dedicated to the web server, even when the workers run at full capacity.